whichlight/mobile-art-intro/README.md

 ### Socket
 This writes to the server.
 You can see the `emit` method.
 Whatever data you send will be accessible on the server and written to serial.
 This can be coordinates, acceloremeter, or isPressed data.

+### Server

+The node server serves the files and receives browser data from websockets.
+It also includes a module to write to the serial server.
+You can process the string that is written to serial in the server.

 ## Time to Play!